lrusso/llama3pure/README.md

 make llama3pure-c-engine

-# pass a prompt
+# run with a basic prompt

 ./llama3pure-c-engine -model Llama3.gguf -prompt "Tell me in 1 line what is Microsoft."

-# pass a prompt along with additional parameters
+# run with custom parameters

 ./llama3pure-c-engine -model Llama3.gguf -temperature 0.9 -max_tokens 256 -context_size 2048 -system_prompt "You are a helpful assistant." -prompt "Tell me in 1 line what is Microsoft."
 ```